py-pdf/pypdf/docs/user/suppress-warnings.md

   "warning".
 * **Exceptions** are error-cases that pypdf users should explicitly handle.
   In the `strict=True` mode, most log messages with the warning level will become exceptions.
-This can be useful in applications where you can force to user to fix the broken PDF.
+This can be useful in applications where you can require a user to fix the broken PDF.

 ## Exceptions